IanOC1994/ArcLens-Photography/README.md

 __Portfolio__

-  - The portfolio will be a drop down navigation bar which provides links to all elements of the company portfolio: Commercial, Residential, Retail, Landscape.
+  - The portfolio will be a drop down navigation bar which provides links to all elements of the company portfolio: Commercial, Residential, Retail, Landscape, Historic, Alternative.
   - These links will inturn have different projects that the company has engaged with.